MicrosoftDocs/windows-dev-docs/hub/apps/design/input/keyboard-interactions.md

 -   List
 -   List item

 Here are examples of different modes for the touch keyboard.
-The first image is the default layout, the second is the thumb layout (which might not be available in all languages).
+The first image is the default layout, the second is the expanded layout (which might not be available in all languages).

 ![the touch keyboard in default layout mode](images/keyboard/default.png)